 On the ground floors, Garden Rooms are the cheapest offering, but still very comfortable with kingsize or twin beds, pretty balconies (with garden views) and hand-painted tiled bathrooms with showers, a double vanity unit and Acqua di Parma toiletries.
 Junior Suites are slightly bigger, with a daybed and larger balcony; some have outdoor showers, too.

-Up above, the Villa Suites come in 3 sizes: huge, gargantuan and 'where did I last see my other half?'.
+Above, the Villas come in 3 sizes: huge, gargantuan and 'where did I last see my other half?'.
 All have big living/dining areas, kitchens, powder rooms and generous balconies with sea views.
 Our absolute favourites were the split-level Villa Suites with Jacuzzi.
-These have traditional West Indian four-poster beds, and gorgeous terraces with jacuzzis (Numbers 20 and 32 have rooftop terraces).
+These have traditional West Indian four-poster beds, and gorgeous terraces with Jacuzzis (Numbers 20 and 32 have rooftop terraces).
 Numbers 32 and 33 are built at the very edge of the resort so they’re the most private of all and echo magically with the sounds of the waves.

-Up another notch, the Villa Suites with Pool each have their own pool in the garden or on a private riad-style roof terrace (none private enough for skinny dipping though).
-The hotel’s layout means that these enormous one-bedroomed suites can be linked, making them ideal for families or up to 3 couples travelling together.
-Their living accommodation includes a sitting room with a formal dining area, a full kitchen and (at least) 2 verandas.
-The ultimate suites (Villas Suites with Pool and Roof Terrace) have their own rooftop verandas which cry out for sociable sundowners, their own wet bars (so you don’t have to go downstairs for ice), plus double loungers and shady seating areas.
+Up another notch, the Villa Suites with Pool each have their own pool in the garden or on a private riad-style roof terrace.
+Living accommodation includes a sitting room with a formal dining area, a full kitchen and (at least) 2 verandas.
+The ultimate suites (Oceanview Villas with Pool and Roof Terrace) have their own rooftop verandas which cry out for sociable sundowners, their own wet bars (so you don’t have to go downstairs for ice), plus double loungers and shady seating areas.
 Our pick of these would be Numbers 22, 28 48 and 50, which are the most private.